 And these LSI keywords help Google understand what your page is all about.

-For example, let’s say you do a Google search for “cars”.
+For example, let’s say you write an article optimized around the keyword “cars”.

-How does Google know whether you’re searching for:
+How does Google know whether your page is about:

 - Cars the vehicle